Evaluating the Utility of Conformal Prediction Sets for AI-Advised Image Labeling: Discussion

 \section{Discussion}

 Conformal prediction has gained recent visibility as a distribution-free approach for quantifying uncertainty in model predictions.
-Our results suggest that decision-makers can use prediction sets effectively in an AI-advised labeling task, but that their advantages over status quo Top-$k$ presentations vary with the properties of the setting.
-When the model has high accuracy and the test instances are in-distribution, we find that the size of the prediction set is a critical determinant of its utility.
+Our results suggest that decision-makers may be able to use prediction sets to their advantage in an AI-advised labeling task, but that their advantages over status quo Top-$k$ presentations vary with the properties of the setting.
+When the model has high accuracy and the test instances are in-distribution, we find that the size of the prediction set is a critical determinant of its utility in our setting.
 Smaller sets lead to performance on par with or slightly better than Top-$k$ displays while larger ones lead to slightly worse performance.
-In contrast, when the model encounters unforeseen and challenging OOD instances that can cause Top-$k$ predictions and their associated uncertainty scores to be unreliable, prediction sets offer a comparative advantage, regardless of their set size, at least in a setting like ours where coverage guarantees are maintained.
+In contrast, when the model encounters unforeseen and challenging OOD instances that can cause Top-$k$ predictions and their associated uncertainty scores to be unreliable (and which are also challenging for the humans), prediction sets offer some comparative advantage OOD, regardless of their set size, at least in a setting like ours where coverage guarantees are maintained.
+However, these advantages are relatively small, and may not always outweigh the benefits of instead using the calibration set instances in model training to further improve the classifier.
 We elucidate our main findings and discuss the broader implications of our study.

 \paragraph{\textbf{A smaller prediction set derived from a well-calibrated model is generally more useful.}} Our results suggest that the utility of conformal prediction sets is linked to set size, presumably due to an underlying factor of cognitive load.
 A large set that embodies more uncertainty requires users to navigate and evaluate many incorrect predictions before finding the correct answer.
 This increase in cognitive load generally makes prediction sets less effective and may encourage more satisficing~\cite{simon1956rational}, resulting in a lower response accuracy.
 More rigorous uncertainty quantification does not always lead to better decision-making.
 Designers of prediction displays should carefully consider the trade-off between set size and adaptiveness when using conformal prediction sets to communicate prediction uncertainty for machine learning models in practical settings.